 - Understanding Childbirth: Express is a four-hour session held on Saturdays.
 This class is a condensed version of the Understanding Birth: Series.
 This class will cover essential information on pre-labor, stages of labor, delivery, medical procedures, medical pain relief options available to you and cesarean birth.
-Maternity Tours are NOT included.
+Maternity Tours are not included.

-- Understanding Childbirth: Multiples Express - If you're expecting more than one baby we encourage you to attend this one-day course.
+- Understanding Childbirth: Multiples - If you're expecting more than one baby, we encourage you to attend this one-day course.
 This six-hour class is held on Saturdays from 9 a.m. to 3 p.m. and includes a break for lunch in the hospital cafeteria.
 The class will discuss information specific to multiple pregnancy and delivery, including both vaginal and cesarean birth.
 During class you will be given a tour of Iowa Methodist Maternity Center and the Neonatal Intensive Care Unit.

-- Comfort Techniques - This class is a more in depth study and practice in how to manage labor pain with fewer medical interventions.
+- Comfort Techniques - This class is a more in-depth study and practice in how to manage labor pain with fewer medical interventions.
 Topics include breathing, relaxation, visualization, focal points, positions and movement during labor.

 Parenting Preparation Classes

 - Newborn Care - This class helps expectant parents learn basic care techniques for a new baby during the first six weeks.
 During class you will watch videos and discuss all aspects of caring for a newborn, including understanding newborn health and safety concerns.
 You will also practice techniques for comforting, feeding, bathing and diapering and much more.

 - Baby Finance - This two-hour class walks you through a sample budget, explores costs of parenting from infancy through college, and discusses insurance and legal issues to consider for your new family.